 If appropriate, callers should be advised of L&W’s comments/complaints procedure, note that a copy can be sent via post or email.
 They should also be advised that their call is being dealt with as a comment or complaint.

 If you receive a comment or complaint, send it to the DFO on the day of receipt who will log it and if possible ensure the complaint is resolved immediately.
+If the comment or complaint is in relation to our Welsh Language Standards send it to the Director for Wales.

 There are three stages to the complaints procedure